fingerprintjs/fingerprintjs-pro-vue/packages/fingerprintjs-pro-vue-v2/README.md

    </a>
 </p>

-# FingerprintJS Pro Vue 2
+# Fingerprint Pro Vue 2 SDK

 [Fingerprint](https://fingerprint.com/) is a device intelligence platform offering 99.5% accurate visitor identification.

-FingerprintJS Pro Vue is an easy way to integrate [Fingerprint Pro](https://fingerprint.com/) into your Vue 2 application.
+Fingerprint Pro Vue SDK is an easy way to integrate [Fingerprint Pro](https://fingerprint.com/) into your Vue 2 application.
+It supports all capabilities of the Fingerprint JavaScript agent and provides a built-in caching mechanism.

 ## Requirements